pw4rn3r/ECE382/labs/compex1/index.md

 ## Installing Code Composer Studio (CCS)

-**This step will be completed as a portion of the Skills Review.**
+**This installation step will be completed as a portion of the Skills Review.**

-ECE382 uses the free version of Code Composer Studio, v6.0.x.
-[It's available here](http://processors.wiki.ti.com/index.php/Download_CCS).
+ECE382 uses the free version of Code Composer Studio, v6.x.
+You can download the installation executable file directly from EDU network at [M:\Organizations\DF\dfec\ECE382](M:\Organizations\DF\dfec\ECE382).

-Download the Windows version of the latest CCS.
-You'll have to create an account and fill out some information - it's pretty straightforward.
-You'll be approved to receive the software, so download it!
+Alternatively, you can find the latest Windows 6.x version at the [TI download page](http://processors.wiki.ti.com/index.php/Download_CCS), but you will have to create an account and fill out some information - it's pretty straightforward.
+You'll then be approved to receive the software.

 **Follow these steps**